-The under spend of £189,000 has mainly arisen from staffing vacancies.
-Vacancies will be managed throughout the year and could be subject to MTFS savings in 2020-21.
+The under spend of £226,000 has mainly arisen from staffing vacancies and under spends on the legal fees budget.
+Vacancies continue to be managed throughout the year.
+Part of the under spend under legal, democratic and regulatory services could be subject to MTFS savings in 2020-21.